sls1005/cpptuples/README.md

 main()
 ```
 This creates a `CPPTuple`.
-The constructor can take any number of arguments.
+The constructor takes any number of arguments.

 If the tuple contains two or more `cint`, you won't be able to access the `cint` element with the above syntax, so this module provides a new syntax:
 ```nim